Skip to content

 Follow 0โ€“1 The follower layer's granular engine reads the driver's live post-grain audio instead of its own loaded buffer.
 At 1 the follower is fully tracking the driver's output; at 0 it plays its own buffer (default).
 The follower's Position knob is reinterpreted as ring-buffer age โ€” 0 = newest, 1 = oldest (~2 s back).
 Grain size, pitch, and speed still work inside the live source.
 In Both mode, a one-block latency prevents feedback.

 Duck โˆ’1 to +1 The driver's amplitude envelope modulates the follower's output gain.
 Negative = classic sidechain duck (follower dips when driver is loud).
 Positive = "swell" / shadow (follower amplifies with the driver).
 0 is bypass.
-Attack โ‰ˆ 3 ms, release โ‰ˆ 150 ms, hard-coded in v20.
-Read from pre-duck envelopes so mutual ducking in Both mode is feedback-safe.
+Attack โ‰ˆ 3 ms, release โ‰ˆ 150 ms. Read from pre-duck envelopes so mutual ducking in Both mode is feedback-safe.

 Power toggle